Collect specimen just prior to next dose (ie, trough)

 The principle clinical problem encountered in MPA therapy is excessive immunosuppression, which predisposes the patient to systemic infection.
 Measurement of the blood level of MPA and MPA-G can be useful to guide therapy.

-Monitoring is recommended immediately after transplant up to 3 weeks after therapy is initiated to evaluate dosing adequacy.
+Monitoring is recommended before and after making any changes to immunosuppressive therapy or when initiating or discontinuing concomitant medications.
 Additional monitoring is indicated if the MPA level is not in the therapeutic range or if a major change in health status occurs.

 Trough steady-state serum MPA levels over 4.0 mcg/mL indicate that the patient is over-immunosuppressed and susceptible to systemic infections.
 Decreased dosages may be indicated in these cases.